mrpurpleknight/Raspberry-AP-Client-Utility/README.md

 sudo apt install hostapd
 ```

-Finally be sure to configure WLAN Country in raspi-config/Localisation Options
+Finally be sure to configure WLAN Country in raspi-config -> Localisation Options.
 To run raspi config:

 ```sh